omarrwd/AI-Agents-Projects/README.md

 <div align="center">

-# 🤖 The Journey of 10 AI Agents Projects using CrewAI 🤖
+# 🤖 The Journey of 10 AI Agents Projects using CrewAI Framework  🤖

 **_Building Simple AI Agents Using Free and Accessible Tools_**